(Detroit, Michigan, November 20, 1894 – Scampton, Lincolnshire, England, March 12, 1918).1

 Along with nine others (Adolf M. Drey, William Wyman Mathews, Vincent Paul Oatis, Pudrith, Joseph Hiserodt Sharpe, Fred Trufant Shoemaker, Walter Andrew Stahl, Lynn Lemuel Stratton, and Ervin David Shaw) he set off on November 19, 1917, for Waddington, about twenty miles north of Grantham, where several R.F.C. training squadrons were located; Middleditch was assigned to No. 44 T.S.6

 At Waddington Middleditch would have begun his training on Maurice Farman Shorthorns (“Rumpties”) and then moved on to Avros and perhaps DH.6s—all training planes—before beginning instruction on an operational plane, presumably a DH.4.
-He evidently made rapid progress; his fellow second Oxford detachment member Ludwig William Deetjen wrote in his diary that Middleditch and Pudrith were recommended for their commissions on January 15, 1918; this would have entailed graduating from the first stage of R.F.C. pilot training.7 On February 11, 1918, Pershing forwarded the recommendation that Middleditch, along with Pudrith and Stahl, be commissioned a first lieutenant.
-The confirming telegram (which also confirmed Leach’s appointment) was dated February 20, 1918; these men were thus apparently the first of the second Oxford detachment to be commissioned.8
+He evidently made rapid progress; his fellow second Oxford detachment member Ludwig William Deetjen wrote in his diary that Middleditch and Pudrith were recommended for their commissions on January 15, 1918.7 On February 11, 1918, Pershing forwarded the recommendation that Middleditch, along with Pudrith and Stahl, be commissioned a first lieutenant.
+The confirming telegram (which also confirmed Leach’s appointment) was dated February 20, 1918; these men were thus apparently the first members of the second Oxford detachment to be commissioned.8

 By this time there were quite a few men from the Oxford detachments at Waddington, including Joseph Raymond Payden, who kept a photo almost certainly taken at Waddington of Middleditch standing between John Arnold “Jerry” Roth of the first Oxford detachment and Donald Elsworth Carlton of the second, all in flying gear.
 Waddington itself was a small village, but the city of Lincoln was nearby, and the cadets went there for entertainment and errands.
 Deetjen, in his diary, noted a Saturday evening date in Lincoln in early February 1918, after which “George Middleditch and I waited 45 minutes for our taxi out in the cold till 12.40 and it was an open Studebaker.
 We were blue in the face when we reached the huts.”9